Convergent Architecture: Three Domains, One Principle

 Once you see the convergence, the technique becomes obvious.
 Build systems that accumulate context across executions.

-The specific implementation is what I call the Knowledge Flywheel: extract learnings, ratchet progress, inject into the next session.
-The pattern is domain-agnostic.
-The principle is: make context outlive execution.
+The specific implementation is what I call the Knowledge Flywheel: Beads keep the work and evidence; an LLM wiki keeps reviewed knowledge and its sources.
+The principle is narrower: make accepted context outlive execution.

 Early on, most agent executions produced garbage.
 Spawned, hallucinated, terminated.
 The instinct was to make each one smarter: bigger models, better prompts, longer context.